Cancer of the Cervix Medical Negligence Claims Lawyers

-The Programme is meant to detect early cervical changes that can lead to cancer.
-Detection early on leads to simple and effective treatment for about 80-90% of cases.
+The Programme is meant to detect early cervical changes (so, not cancer but pre-cancerous changes) that can lead to cancer.
+Detection early on at the pre-cancerous stage means simple and effective treatment is possible for about 80-90% of cases.

 Most cases of cancer of the cervix take many years to develop so screening should detect all of these cases before the cancer is advanced.
-Unfortunately, there are sometimes errors in the interpretation of samples taken leading to late diagnosis and legal claims.
+Unfortunately, there are sometimes errors in the interpretation of samples by a pathologist leading to late diagnosis when a later smear test is done and legal claims.
 Sometimes, a doctor may fail to act appropriately upon reported test results.
 If a patient has been having regular screening but is then diagnosed with late-stage cervical cancer, questions need to be asked.

 The following are summaries of just a few successful claims brought by our Director, Caroline Moore